 (b) remove any person so appointed.

-2.14 Inquiry in relation to corporation’s debts etc.
+2.14.
+Inquiry in relation to corporation’s debts etc.

 The Court may direct an inquiry in relation to the debts, claims or liabilities, or a class of debts, claims or liabilities, of or affecting a corporation to which a proceeding relates.

-2.15 Meetings ordered by the Court
+2.15.
+Meetings ordered by the Court

 Subject to the Corporations Act, these rules and any direction of the Court to the contrary, regulations 5.6.11 to 5.6.36A of the Corporations Regulations apply to meetings ordered by the Court.